discover waterway wonders...

 Long Cruising Rings

-Stats: 7 nights with 9 hours cruising per day or 14 nights with 6 hours cruising per day, 130 locks
+Stats: 14 nights with 6 hours cruising per day, 130 locks

 This fabulous route is made up of two halves, one half canal with it’s traditional locks, tunnels and aqueducts and the other half much wider areas of river (River Severn and River Avon) – so it gives you the chance to have a real boating adventure whilst being surrounded by some of the prettiest countryside and most interesting towns and cities in the area, including Worcester with it’s12th Century cathedral and famous fine porcelain (also the home of Worcestershire Sauce) and historic Stratford-upon-Avon with it’s Tudor half-timbered houses - famous birthplace of William Shakespeare and home of the Royal Shakespeare Company (maybe book an evening at the Theatre).
 The River Avon is privately owned, so an additional licence is required to cruise along here, but it’s well worth doing so, as the river’s edge boasts many pretty towns, churches, old stone bridges and some lovely pubs.
 The canal part of this route is quite energetic with flights of locks here and there, including the 36-lock Tardebigge Flight and the pretty, narrow-locked Lapworth Flight.
 This cruising ring definitely gives you a bit of everything!
 It is strongly recommended that you book more that 7 nights in order to complete this ring – a 10 or 11 night holiday (or longer) would be perfect.

 Stats: 7 nights with 10 hours cruising per day, 10 nights with 6 hours cruising per day, 92 locks